Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 “For I know the thoughts that I think toward you, saith the LORD, thoughts of peace, and not of evil, to give you an expected end.”

-Now I realize many know this scripture but I want you to pay particular attention to what I’m about to say. . .as this is a life-changing revelation.
+Now I realize you’ve heard this scripture probably more times than you can remember, but I want you to pay particular attention to what I’m about to say. . .it can be a life-changing revelation.

-If you know. . .you probably need to be reminded of it.
-If you don’t know it then GET READY. . .your life is about to change.
+If you’ve heard it. . .you probably need to be reminded of it.
+But if you don’t know it then GET READY. . .your life is about to change.

 Did you get what I just said?
 God is sending thoughts your way.

-In our daily lives, we’re besieged by thoughts from every direction. . .most of them negative, I might add.
+In our daily lives, we’re besieged by thoughts from every direction. . .most of them negative, I might add or meant to drag you into the world’s way of thinking.

 A number of studies point out that the average American is exposed to over 3,000 advertising messages a day. . .this includes radio, TV, internet, billboards or any other medium that promotes a product, cause or lifestyle.